fabfuel/circuitbreaker/README.rst

 All recognized exceptions will be reraised anyway, but the goal is, to let the circuit breaker only recognize those exceptions which are related to the communication to your integration point.

-When it comes to monitoring (see #CircuitBreakerMonitor), it may lead to falsy conclusions, if a circuit breaker opened, due to a local ``OSError`` or ``KeyError``, etc.
+When it comes to monitoring (see Monitoring_), it may lead to falsy conclusions, if a circuit breaker opened, due to a local ``OSError`` or ``KeyError``, etc.